-In their numerical studies, (Squire & Bhattacharjee 2015b, 2016) reported the generation of a large-scale magnetic field, usually on the scale of the computational domain, with magnetic forcing while in the case of kinetic forcing only, the generated patterns were reported to be temporally more erratic and spatially less coherent.
-For a flow in y direction, sheared in x, an attempt was made to measure the turbulent transport coefficients using the Second Order Cumulant Expansion method of Marston et al. (2008), and the results indicated negative η{yx} and η{xx} in the presence of magnetic forcing.
-Incidentally, if confirmed in this case, a negative η{xx} could also imply dynamo action (Lanotte et al. 1999; Devlen et al. 2013).
+In their numerical studies, Squire & Bhattacharjee (2015b, 2016) reported the generation of a large-scale magnetic field, usually on the scale of the computational domain, with magnetic forcing, while in the case of kinetic forcing only, the generated patterns were reported to be temporally more erratic and spatially less coherent.
+For a flow in the y direction, sheared in x, an attempt was made to measure the turbulent transport coefficients using the second-order cumulant expansion method of Marston et al. (2008), and the results indicated negative $\eta{yx}$ and $\eta{xx}$ in the presence of magnetic forcing (Squire & Bhattacharjee 2015b).
+Incidentally, if confirmed in this case, a negative $\eta{xx}$ could also imply dynamo action (Lanotte et al. 1999; Devlen et al. 2013).
 At that time, however, a suitable test-field method (TFM), providing another measurement tool for the turbulent transport coefficients, was not yet available.

-Here, we present first steps towards such a toolbox, extending the method developed by (Rheinhardt & Brandenburg 2010, (RB10)) to include the self-advection term and rotation, albeit still limited to simplified MHD (SMHD) equations, with the pressure gradient term being dropped.
+Here, we present first steps toward such a toolbox, extending the method developed by Rheinhardt & Brandenburg (2010, hereafter RB10) to include the self-advection term and rotation, albeit still limited to simplified MHD (SMHD) equations, with the pressure gradient term being dropped.
 Although this method does not yet provide a completely suitable tool for the systems studied by Squire & Bhattacharjee (2015b, 2016), it does provide a working solution for simplified shear dynamos with magnetic forcing, mimicking SSD, and can be envisioned to enable important scientific insights.
-In this paper, we present the method, referred to as "nonlinear test-field method" (NLTFM), and tests against previously studied cases, along with other validation results.
-As our major topic, we analyze runs with simplified MHD equations that exhibit dynamo action in the same parameter regime as previously claimed to host magnetic SC (MSC) effect dynamos.
+In this paper, we present the method, referred to as the "nonlinear test-field method" (NLTFM), and tests against previously studied cases, along with other validation results.
+As our major topic, we analyze runs with SMHD equations that exhibit dynamo action in the same parameter regime as previously claimed to host MSC-effect dynamos.